leaflettuce/chicago_crime/README.md

 	|--> Give up to 15 minutes to run
 	|--> Cleaned files will write to /data/processed/
 	|--> Previous data set will store as data/interim/BACKUP-previous_version.csv
+	|--> MySQL DB will auto-update and insert the new data
 ```

 ## Model Overview